MikeElahi/Automation/README.md

-# Automation
+# My Automation Ideas
-A collection of my ideas on life and system automation written mostly in Python
+A collection of my ideas on life and system automation!